From Autobahns to Zugspitze: How You Should Get Around Germany On Your Amazing Vacation

 Cons: Can be annoying within cities with problems parking, restrictions and more.

-Read our full guide to driving in Germany here which is full of tips.
+Read our full guide to driving in Germany here which is full of tips or read more about Germany’s famous autobahn here.

 Train